 Toyota Avalon Review

-With a host of standard features and a high-quality, comfortable interior, critics say the 2014 Toyota Avalon is a compelling choice among large cars.
+With a host of standard features and a high-quality, comfortable interior, reviewers say the 2014 Toyota Avalon is a compelling choice among large cars.

 - "Its striking exterior is further bolstered by a premium interior befitting the finest Lexus sedan.
 Taut driving dynamics, a smooth ride and a silent cabin are also mainstays of Toyota's flagship, as are the cutting-edge yet user-friendly in-vehicle audio and navigation systems." -- Kelley Blue Book

 - "No, it won't get your heart pounding, but the Avalon is polished and poised with an added dose of of style never before seen on a Toyota sedan." -- Left Lane News

 - "For modest souls who would never want to ride behind the Lexus badge, the Avalon offers style and features that encroach on Lexus territory." -- Automobile Magazine (2013)